 To support the development of basic literacy and numeracy skills, the NEP recommends several strategies and initiatives, including:

-- Reading and Writing: The NEP recommends a strong focus on reading and writing in the early years of education, particularly on developing phonemic awareness and phonics skills.
+- Reading and Writing: The NEP recommends that reading and writing be given a lot of attention in the first few years of school, especially when it comes to developing phonemic awareness and phonics skills.

 - Multilingualism: The NEP recognizes the importance of multilingualism in India and recommends using the mother tongue or home language as the medium of instruction in the early years of education.
 This will help to ensure that children have a strong foundation in their language and are better able to learn additional languages.